dart-lang/site-www/src/tools/dartpad/troubleshoot.md

 ## Embedded DartPads on flutter.dev are slow in Safari

-Try using another major [browser that Dart supports.][browser], such as Firefox, Edge (dev channel), or Chrome.
+Try using another major [browser that Dart supports][browser], such as Firefox, Edge (dev channel), or Chrome.
+This issue is being tracked in the WebKit issue tracker.

 [More information](https://github.com/dart-lang/dart-pad/issues/1108)